erpframework/jquery-getscriptonce/README.md

 jQuery-getScriptOnce
 =================

-A jQuery plugin that prevents a script being loaded more then once via $.getScript()
+A jQuery plugin that prevents a script from being loaded more than once via $.getScript()

 ##Why this plugin?

-Sometimes you simply don't want a script to appear on your website twice or more.
+Sometimes you simply don't want a script to load twice or more.

 ##Installing
 Grab the file tree from dist/ in the repository